LIAAD/Time-Matters/README.md

     "capital city of Port-au-Prince.
 On the first anniversary of the earthquake, 12 January 2011, "\
     "Haitian Prime Minister Jean-Max Bellerive said the death toll from the quake in 2010 was more "\
     "than 316,000, raising the figures from previous estimates.
 I immediately flashed back to the afternoon "\
-    "of February 11, 1975 when, on my car radio, I first heard the news."
+    "of February 11, 1975 when, on my car radio, I first heard the news.
+Yesterday..."
 ````
 #### Option 1: Single Score
 <hr>